Providing Life-Journey Support Services

 Youth Justice Committee Program

-The Thunder Bay Youth Justice Committee Program is based on a restorative approach to justice.
-It includes participation of victims, offenders and communities to provide an opportunity for healing and reparation for individuals and communities.
-It gives priority to the offender accountability, needs of the victims, community wellness and healing.
+Is a program based on restorative justice approach to justice that includes participation of victims, offenders and community.
+It is an opportunity for healing and reparation for all involved.
+Priority is given to offender accountability, needs of victims, and community wellness and healing.

 Youth Life Promotions